Atlassian Implementation – The Capabilities You Need for Guaranteed Returns

 Given the downsides of improper implementation, you must have what it takes to ensure success.
 That means you need to have sufficient knowledge of the software development processes and landscape, migration and upgrade processes, Atlassian tools, add-ons and plugins, and more.

-Based on our experience with the tools and by helping numerous companies with their Atlassian implementations, here are the capabilities that we have found to be required for a successful rollout of the Atlassian ecosystem:
+Based on our experience with the tools and by helping numerous companies as an Atlassian implementation partner, here are the capabilities that we have found to be required for a successful rollout of the Atlassian ecosystem:

 Cross-Functional Domain Knowledge (ALM, DevOps, or ITSM)